 Now it’s time to tackle the tub – yuck!
 This is probably one of my least favorite cleaning chores.
 What I usually use is bleach spray and a Magic Eraser (which now that I read the back of the box to see just what is in Magic Erasers is something you should not use together!).

 The box didn’t help me when it came to learning just what magic is in Magic Erasers.
 Truthfully it’s not something I wanted to know the answer to because I love Magic Erasers so much!
 But I did some research and it looks like they are actually not that bad.
-A melamine polymer, it is not “natural”, but there doesn’t seem to be any evidence it is toxic.
+It’s just a sponge made of melamine polymer, it is not “natural”, but there doesn’t seem to be any evidence it is toxic.
 Other than trace formaldehyde being used in manufacturing (that doesn’t exist in the final product) I saw nothing to be concerned about.
 Whew!
 I love my Magic Erasers!

-I was reading about Baking Soda for Scrubbing your Bathtub by Our Little Urban Homestead and thought it was worth a shot.
-Let me tell you – this is a game changer!
+I was reading about using baking soda for scrubbing your bathtub and thought it was worth a shot.
+Let me tell you – this is a game-changer!
 Not only am I not inhaling fumes using bleach while scrubbing the tub and saving TONS of money – my tub has never been cleaner!

 ……..get blog post done…….clean nasty bathroom……..try out homemade cleaning recipes………NICE!
 Checking all kinds of thing off my list today!
 I think I have some winners here that will not only save me money and reduce the chemicals in my house, but work really well!
 Ready to tackle another room naturally?
 Check out my post on homemade cleaners for the kitchen!